openai/spinningup/docs/spinningup/exercises.rst

     Without referencing the correct actor-critic code (which is to say---don't look in DDPG's ``core.py`` file), try to figure out what the bug is and explain how it breaks things.

     **Hint.** To figure out what's going wrong, think about how the DDPG code implements the DDPG computation graph.
-Specifically, look at this excerpt:
+For the Tensorflow version, look at this excerpt:

     .. code-block:: python